tinamelie/DAFTAR-ML/README.md

 #### Required Parameters:
 * `--input PATH`: Path to the preprocessed CSV file containing features and target variable
-* `--target target_column`: Name of the target column to predict in the input file
+* `--target COLUMN`: Name of the target column to predict in the input file
-* `--id id_column`: Name of the ID column (e.g., species identifiers, sample names)
+* `--id COLUMN`: Name of the ID column (e.g., species identifiers, sample names)
 * `--model {xgb,rf}`: Machine learning algorithm to use (xgb=XGBoost, rf=Random Forest)

 #### Optional Parameters:

 ##### Analysis Configuration:
 * `--task {regression,classification}`: Problem type (regression or classification).
 Auto-detected if not specified
-* `--metric STRING`: Performance metric to optimize.
+* `--metric NAME`: Performance metric to optimize.
 For regression: 'mse', 'rmse', 'mae', 'r2'; for classification: 'accuracy', 'f1', 'roc_auc' (default: 'mse' for regression, 'accuracy' for classification)

 ##### Cross-validation Configuration:
 * `--outer INTEGER`: Number of partitions for the outer CV loop, which evaluates model performance (default: 5)